-C. Unbalanced Pricing
+D. Unbalanced Pricing

-Each contractor is cautioned that its pricing proposal may be rejected as nonresponsive to the solicitation requirements if it is materially unbalanced as to prices for the Base Year or any option period.
+Each offeror is cautioned that its pricing proposal may be rejected as non-responsive to the solicitation requirements if it is materially unbalanced as to prices for the initial performance period or any option period.
 A pricing proposal is considered to be materially unbalanced when it is based on prices that are significantly less than cost for some work and prices that are significantly overstated for other work.

-D. Contingency Pricing
+E. Contingency Pricing

-Contractors must not include contingency allowances to cover increased costs for which adjustments are provided under Federal Acquisition Regulation (FAR) Clause 52.222-43 - Fair Labor Standards Act and Service Contract Act - Price Adjustments (Multiple Year and Option Contracts)(May 1989).
-For cost/price factors that are subject to variation, but are not subject to adjustment under FAR clause 52.222-43, contractors may factor in contingency allowances.
+Offerors must not include contingency allowances to cover increased costs for which adjustments are provided under Federal Acquisition Regulation (FAR) Clause 52.222-43 - Fair Labor Standards Act and Service Contract Act - Price Adjustments (Multiple Year and Option Contracts)(May 1989).
+Refer to Section I for the full text of this clause.
+For cost/price factors that are subject to variation, but are not subject to adjustment under FAR clause 52.222-43, offerors may factor in contingency allowances.

-E. Pricing of Services
+F. Pricing of Services

-1. The hourly prices quoted must be inclusive of all direct costs, indirect costs, and profit necessary to provide an hour of post coverage as required.
-Contractors must include all costs associated with providing the services described herein.

-2. The Government shall not be responsible for compensating the Contractor for any costs tied to solicitation requirements but not factored into the proposed prices, either by the Contractor's intention or by mistake.
+- 1. The hourly prices quoted below must be inclusive of all direct costs, indirect costs, and profit.
+Offerors must include all costs associated with providing the services described herein. - 2.
+The Government shall not be responsible for compensating the Contractor for any costs tied to solicitation requirements but not factored into the proposed prices, either by the Contractor's intention or by mistake.